satoshi-hoxi/software/README.md

 # software-first
 the task of the course software
-* the first task, the fundamental operation
+* the first task, realize elementary arithmetic.